surister/cratedb-guide/docs/integrate/ml/index.md

 # Machine Learning

-This section of the documentation covers integrations of CrateDB with machine learning frameworks and tools.
+Guidelines about integrating CrateDB with machine learning frameworks and tools.

 (langchain)=
 ## LangChain